 Partially because I was travelling straight from TCEA in Texas and knew I wouldn’t be able to fit anything else into my carry-on… and partially because I love thinking about how virtual reality can be accessible for teachers with limited resources… I offered to lead a discussion on “Virtual Reality Without a Headset.”

 We often think of virtual reality as a fancy, expensive, gimmicky way of grabbing someone’s attention.
 You’ve probably seen the same YouTube videos that I have where a person who received a VR headset as a holiday gift falls out of their chair while their whole family laughs.
 Although these videos capture funny family moments, they often paint the picture that virtual reality is silly, fluffy, or something for out of school hours.

 I love virtual reality in the classroom for lots of reasons and if you follow my blog (sign up for the free newsletter here) you know how excited I am about this type of technology.
-It has the power to transport students to new places, help students empathize with people in other parts of the world, and lead children to wonder and ask questions like never before.
+Virtual reality has the power to transport students to new places.
+It helps students empathize with people in other parts of the world.
+It can lead children to wonder and ask questions like never before.

 Virtual Reality in Education